This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Food: Breakfast is provided on all the tours however lunch and dinner are all on you.
 I saved money by loading up on the breakfast buffet and eating street food (beer and brats).

-Drinking and Partying: As you probably already know Contiki has a partying atmosphere.
+Drinking and Nightlife: As you probably already know Contiki has a partying atmosphere.
 However, I strongly suggest that 18 to 20-year-old travelers hold off on going to the US.
 The legal drinking age in the USA is 21 and it’s strictly enforced.
 I’ve had many of my Australian travel mates say that when they visited the US the younger travelers couldn’t visit any bars or clubs.

 Optional Add-Ons: These are excursions that Contiki sets up that cost extra.
 Depending on the country you’re in they can be just about anything but always check what the add-ons are and see which you want to do.
 Remember these are optional.